Skip to primary navigation Skip to content Skip to footer

 You could head to one of our many water parks to float down a man-made lazy river.
 Or, you could do it the way we did in the olden days at the Edisto River.

 Only a one-hour drive from Downtown, this river is where the locals go when they want to float.
 You can rent a tube for only $20 per person and spend the next few hours relaxing.
-At the end, you’ll get shuttled back to your car after returning your inner tube.
+At the end of the experience, you’ll get shuttled back to your car after returning your inner tube.

 Ice Cream Parlors